mjordan/islandora_bagger/README.md

 # Whether or not to log Bag creation.
 Set log output path in config/packages/{environment}/monolog.yaml.
 log_bag_creation: true

+# Which has algorithm to use.
+One of 'sha1' or 'md5'.
+Default is sha1.
+# hash_algorithm: md5

 ############################
 # Plugin-specific settings #
 ############################